paxdotdev/pax/lab-journal-zb-2024.md

             [is this linking necessary anymore????? can we consolidate these structs? doing this should solve the wrinkle] [yet another, possibly far simpler option is to hard-code the `pax_kit::` prefix on primitives]

         [ ] codegen: deal with the hard-coded assumed root symbol (pax_engine)

             need to parameterize this symbol in order to support designer libdev (or can this be reflected automatically from pax-macro? detect module path of pax-macro itself, use that prefix for codegen)

+            must parameterize separately, to make its way to Tera (compiletime)

+            alternatively... maybe we can get away with swapping to pax_kit for now?
+This seemingly only doesn't solve pax-designer running standalone, but that may be a non-goal

             start here, in pax-macro/src/lib.rs: `let path = module_path!();`

             then find/replace/parameterize through templates (check both stpl and tera)

+            another pax-std puzzle:  pax-std depends on pax-engine, (which is reasonable, as opposed to depending on pax-kit) — but this messes with codegen, when we assume pax_kit is in scope e.g. by codegenning `pax_kit::pax_engine::`... in other words, pax-std needs to codegen a different prefix than userland (pax-designer probably needs to do the same) one way to do this is with a macro param, something like:
+            ```
+            #[pax]
+            #[engine_import_prefix("pax_engine::")]
+            ```
+            problematically, this probably needs to be sorted / split

         [ ] achieve non-designtime builds